polartron/midnight/index.md

 </div>
 ```
 Name: Open Netcode
-Status: Work in progress
+Status: Abandoned
 Company: Spillkaminen
 When: 2020-2022
 Role: Owner
 ```
 Open Netcode is an open source server authoritative networking package for Unity DOTS.
-I thought Unity's Netcode package was too complicated so I made my own in my own way.
-It is the main networking package I use for multiplayer games.
+I made this while Unity was still developing their Netcode for Entities, but dropped it as soon as they released DOTS 1.0.
 <hr>

 ![Rock Paper Scissors Royale](/assets/images/rpsr.png)